 Of course, there are other public cloud platforms besides these four.
 In this post, I’m going to apply roughly the same analytical framework to evaluate these other competitors: IBM, Oracle, Tencent.

-A public cloud is a complex product; there are definitely other ways to evaluate them, from quality and availability of services, to network cable speed, to documentation and API user experience.
+A public cloud is a complex product.
+There are definitely other ways to evaluate them, from quality and availability of services, to network cable speed, to documentation and API user experience.
 (I will certainly explore these other areas in future writing.)
-But I do believe these three elements -- financials, data center coverage, stress testing by other businesses -- provide the most straightforward and somewhat least subjective analysis of public clouds.
+But I do believe these three elements -- financials, data center coverage, and stress testing by other businesses -- provide the most straightforward and somewhat least subjective analysis of public clouds.
 And staying analytically consistent provides the most meaningful comparison.

 I’m intentionally leaving out standalone clouds like Digital Ocean, Rackspace, UCloud, etc., because they don’t have other non-cloud businesses, ones with no meaningful global data center coverage, like JD Cloud, and ones that aren’t public companies, like Huawei, because there’s no publicly auditable financials to examine.
 Again, I’m making this choice to keep the framework consistent.
 The cloud market pie is expanding rapidly for the foreseeable future, more than double by 2023 according to IDC.
 There’s plenty of room for everyone to grow in their own way.